Great news for IT managers: You're not just growing in popularity, you're growing in demand – with a nice salary increase to go with it.

 IT managers need both a technical and a business background, as well as strong people management skills.
 IT managers must be effective advocates for the IT strategy as well as translate non-technical expectations into achievable IT solutions.
 In other words, these individuals must be fantastic communicators who can decipher business lingo and decode software speak.

 An IT manager who thinks analytically is also very important, as this position involves not just problem resolution, but process development around how to prioritize and remediate those issues.
 In addition, a strong customer service orientation is integral because IT managers often serve as the final escalation point for high-visibility troubleshooting.

-It’s no surprise given the demand for these IT professionals that a starting IT manager salary is projected to increase 3 percent in 2017, with compensation ranging from $108,000 - $164,750.
+It’s no surprise given the demand for these IT professionals that a starting IT manager salary is projected to range from $108,000 - $164,750.

 You can use our Salary Calculator to adjust an entry-level IT manager salary for your city.